 Learn how to build a salad that is both delicious and filling!

-If your salads leave you feeling hungry and unsatisfied, try building a more satisfying salad.
-Lettuce and tomatoes aren't the only veggies to make salads out of.
-Think about incorporating all of the macronutrients to add a mix of texture, color, flavor and better satiety.
-Start with a base of fiber-filled leafy greens then layer over your choice of protein and whole grains.
-Get creative and top your salads off with heart-healthy and crunchy fats like nuts along with a drizzle of flavorful oil-based dressing.
-Take a peek below for breakdown of how to build a salad that will leave your belly feeling full and nourished.
+Start by incorporating all the macronutrients to add texture, color, flavor, and satiety.
+Begin with a base of fiber-filled leafy greens, then layer on your choice of protein and whole grains.
+Get creative by topping your salads with heart-healthy, crunchy fats like nuts, and finish with a drizzle of flavorful oil-based dressing.

 Vary Your Veggies

-Paint your salad bowl with colors of the rainbow for a daily dose of your fiber, vitamins and minerals.
-You can begin by building a base for your salad using one or more leafy greens like kale, spinach, arugula, Romaine lettuce or use a pre-packaged spring green mix.
-Pack in some more nutrients and color with vibrant veggies like bell peppers, carrots, purple cabbage, cherry tomatoes, broccoli, sweet potatoes or beets.
-Grilled, roasted or pickled veggies can also be great add-ins for a flavor boost.
-I like topping my salads with pickled daikon radish for some bright flavor and gut-healthy probiotics.
+Paint your salad bowl with the colors of the rainbow to get your daily dose of fiber, vitamins, and minerals.
+Start by building a base with one or more leafy greens like kale, spinach, arugula, Romaine lettuce, or a pre-packaged spring green mix.
+Add more nutrients and color with vibrant veggies such as bell peppers, carrots, purple cabbage, cherry tomatoes, broccoli, sweet potatoes, or beets.
+For an extra flavor boost, consider adding grilled, roasted, or pickled vegetables.
+I love topping my salads with pickled daikon radish for a burst of bright flavor and gut-healthy probiotics.

 Pick Your Protein